MMTSA: Multimodal Temporal Segment Attention Network for Efficient Human Activity Recognition: Experiment

-\textbf{Training Details:} We implemented our proposed method in Pytorch.
-We utilized Inception with Batch Normalization (BN-Inception) as a sub-CNN to extract the unimodal learning representations.
+We implement our proposed method in Pytorch 1.7.
+We utilize Inception with Batch Normalization (BN-Inception) as a sub-CNN to extract the unimodal feature representations.
 Moreover, in the proposed model, we trained all the modalities simultaneously with $N=3$ segments, SGD with momentum optimizer, and a learning rate of $0.001$.
-The convolutional weights for each modality are shared over the $N$ segments and hence reduce the model size and memory cost.
+The convolutional weights for each modality are shared over the $N$ segments, reducing the model size and memory cost.